AshishSalaskar1/DS_Algo_Playground/Track/DSA_A_to_Z/Strings/Rolling_Hash/README.md

 Time Complexity:
 - Hash Creation: O(n)
-- Subsequent queries are almost O(n)
+- Subsequent queries are almost O(1)

 💡 PRIME IDEA: Can you somehow represent strings as a number => N then hash it for checking